§ 01 Adjustment psychiatry

 Not therapy replacement

-Medication can support therapy, peer support, spiritual care, and community, but it does not replace them.
+Medication can support therapy, peer support, spiritual care, and community, but it does not replace them, and I will say so when therapy is the better first move.

 Not controlled substances